 Audience

-- Dev Portal: Sign in with Studio Haze SSO → Tools → Topaz → Install
+- Dev Portal: Sign in → Tools → Topaz → Install

-- Internal Docs: Follow the “Topaz Workstation Setup” guide on the engineering wiki
+- Setup Docs: Follow the “Topaz Workstation Setup” guide

 Notes